Green Knight: Role in Arthurian literature

-The Knight features next as Bertilak de Hautedesert, lord of a large castle, Gawain's host before his arrival at the Green Chapel.
+The Knight features next as Bertilak de Hautedesert, lord of a large castle and Gawain's host before his arrival at the Green Chapel.
 At Bertilak's castle, Gawain is submitted to tests of his loyalty and chastity, wherein Bertilak sends his wife to seduce Gawain and arranges that each time Bertilak gains prey in hunting, or Gawain any gift in the castle, each shall exchange his gain for the other's.
-At New Year's Day, Gawain departs to the Green Chapel, and bends to receive his blow, only to have the Green Knight feint two blows, then barely nick him on the third.
-He then reveals that he is Bertilak, and that Morgan le Fay had given him the double identity to test Gawain and Arthur.
+At New Year's Day, Gawain departs to the Green Chapel and bends to receive his blow only to have the Green Knight feint two blows, then barely nick him on the third.
+He then reveals that he is Bertilak and that Morgan le Fay had given him the double identity to test Gawain and Arthur.

 The Greene Knight tells the same story as Sir Gawain and the Green Knight, with a few differences.
 Notably, the knight, here named "Bredbeddle", is only wearing green, not green-skinned himself.
 The poem also states the knight has been asked by his wife's mother (not Morgan in this version) to trick Gawain.
-He agrees because he knows his wife is secretly in love with Gawain, and hopes to deceive both.
+He agrees because he knows his wife is secretly in love with Gawain and hopes to deceive both.
 Gawain falters in accepting a girdle from her, and the Green Knight's purpose is fulfilled in a small sense.
 In the end, he acknowledges Gawain's ability and asks to accompany him to Arthur's court.

-In King Arthur and King Cornwall, the Green Knight again features as Bredbeddle, and is depicted as one of Arthur's knights.
-He offers to help Arthur fight a mysterious sprite (controlled by the magician, King Cornwall) which has entered his chamber.
+In King Arthur and King Cornwall, the Green Knight again features as Bredbeddle and is depicted as one of Arthur's knights.
+He offers to help Arthur fight a mysterious sprite (controlled by the magician King Cornwall) which has entered his chamber.
 When physical attacks fail, Bredbeddle uses a sacred text to subdue it.
 The Green Knight eventually gains so much control over the sprite through this text that he convinces it to take a sword and strike off its master's head.